landajuela/PyTorch-examples/README.md

 ## Linear Regression

-Simple linear regression in Pytorch.
+*Simple linear regression in Pytorch.

 ## Recurrent Neural Network for sin curve sequence

-Learn hot to generate the sin curve.
+*Learn how to generate the sin curve.

 ## Signal to Signal learning with a recurrent neural network

-Learn a signal to signal correspondance.
+*Learn a signal to signal correspondance.